Cause-Related Marketing: Elevating Business through Social Impact

 Theoretical knowledge is important, but the best source of inspiration is usually successful example of practice.
 So, let's look at the different types of cause-related marketing campaigns that have worked in the past.

-• AVON for healthy breasts
+• AVON for Healthy Breasts

 Among the most successful cause-related marketing campaigns are those that actively involve the target group.
 One of the most successful campaigns of this type in the long run is the well-known AVON march, which associates at least the same number of people with the brand as the fight against breast cancer.
 This is of course an ideal win-win situation.